Contact Rabbi Amanda Greene

 Rabbi Amanda Greene

-Rabbi Amanda Greene is thrilled to be a part of the Chicago Sinai Congregation community as its Assistant Rabbi and Director of Lifelong Learning.
-Born and raised in the Chicago suburbs, from a young age, Rabbi Greene was always curious about Judaism, constantly asking questions, paying close attention during Jewish holiday celebrations, and praying with her community.
-As a teenager, Rabbi Greene was active in her Temple Youth Group.
+Rabbi Amanda Greene has been a part of the Chicago Sinai Congregation community since 2015 and currently serves as Associate Rabbi and Director of Lifelong Learning.
+Born and raised in the Chicago suburbs, Rabbi Greene was curious about Judaism from a young age; constantly asking questions, paying close attention during Jewish holiday celebrations, and praying with her community.

-It was these experiences that led Rabbi Greene to discover her passion for informal Jewish learning, for working towards repairing the world, for the land and state of Israel, for building Jewish community.
+These experiences led Rabbi Greene to discover her passion for informal Jewish learning, working towards repairing the world, the land and state of Israel, and building Jewish community.

 Rabbi Greene received a Bachelor of Science in Human Development and Family Studies from the University of Illinois at Urbana-Champaign.
-Afterward, she attended the Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in Los Angeles, where she earned her rabbinic ordination in addition to a Master of Arts in Jewish Education from the Rhea Hirsch School of Education, a Master of Arts in Jewish Nonprofit Management, and a Master of Arts in Hebrew Letters, and a graduate certificate in Israel Education from the i-Center located here in Chicago.
+She earned her rabbinic ordination at the Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in Los Angeles.
+Rabbi Greene holds a Master of Arts in Jewish Education from the Rhea Hirsch School of Education, a Master of Arts in Jewish Nonprofit Management, and a Master of Arts in Hebrew Letters, including a graduate certificate in Israel Education from the iCenter located here in Chicago.